DeeprajNaik28/Realtime-Chat-Web-App/README.md

-# Realtime Chat App 🚀
+# Realtime Chat Web App 🚀

 A modern realtime chat application with secure authentication, live messaging using Socket.IO, and persistent chat storage using MongoDB.